react-navigation/react-navigation.github.io/docs/navigation-prop.md

 ### `dangerouslyGetState` - get state of navigator

-Most likely you don't want to get state of navigator.
-It's used for internal logic and we currently do not predict any use case of it.
+Getting the navigator state could be useful in very rare situations.
+You most likely don't need to use this method.
 If you do, make sure you have a good reason.

+If you need the state for rendering content, you should use [`useNavigationState`](use-navigation-state.md) instead of this method.